15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 Photo Credit: Alexandrea Sumuel

-The Arc de Triomphe is only of the most famous monuments in Paris.
-The monument is a memorial to all who have served and died for France during the French Revolutionary and Napoleonic Wars.
-The monument can be found on the western end of Champs-Élysées Avenue, so you can kill two birds with one stone.
+The Arc de Triomphe is one of the most famous monuments in Paris.
+It is a memorial to all who served and died for France during the French Revolutionary and Napoleonic Wars.
+The monument is located on the western end of Champs-Élysées Avenue, so you can kill two birds with one stone.

 Stroll Champs-Élysées Avenue and do a little shopping, or stop at a Cafe for lunch on your walk to the Arc de Triomphe.
 Once you arrive at the monument, you will be in awe of its size and beauty.
 Exploring the outside of the monument is free, but if you want beautiful views of the city, grab yourself a ticket to go to the top!